 - 8 ounces cremini or white mushrooms, cleaned and sliced

 - Freshly ground pepper to taste

 Cook the noodles in plenty of rapidly simmering water until just tender, then drain.

 Meanwhile, heat the oil in a stir-fry pan.
 Add the onion and stir-fry over medium heat until translucent.

-Add the celery, broccoli, and bell pepper and stir-fry over medium-high heat until all are just tender-crisp.
-Stir in the sprouts, mushrooms, and water chestnuts, and continue to cook until everything is well heated through.
+Add the celery, broccoli, and bell pepper, and mushrooms and stir-fry over medium-high heat until all are just tender-crisp.
+Stir in the sprouts and continue to cook until everything is well heated through.

-In a small bowl, combine 1/4 cup of the reserved liquid from canned vegetables with the cornstarch and stir until dissolved.
-Stir in the remaining liquid and the soy sauce.
-Pour the sauce into the pan and cook just until it has thickened.
+In a 1-cup measuring container, combine 1/4 cup water with the arrowroot or cornstarch and stir until dissolved.
+Stir in the the soy sauce and fill the cup almost to the top with more water.
+Give it another stir and pour into the pan.
+Cook just until it has thickened.

 Remove from the heat and gently stir the cooked noodles together with the vegetables.
+Season with plenty of pepper.
 Serve at once, passing around extra soy sauce, if desired.